Who is the Evangelical Free Church of America (EFCA):

 What does Free mean?

 The term Free refers to our polity, our structure and organization.
 Each local church submits to local leaders rather than a hierarchical structure within the denomination.
 Thus, we are committed to a congregational form of government.
-We believe each local church should govern its own affairs.
+Though each local church governs their own affairs, we are deeply thankful for our interdependent and cooperative relationship with our our local region’s churches a part of the Central District and our partner churches across the country a part of the EFCA.

 In sum, we are evangelical, which is an affirmation of our “like faith,” our theology, our theological convictions (Statement of Faith); we are free, which is an affirmation of our polity, our structure, our organization-we are autonomous, congregationally governed, and interdependent.